Gaspard and Lisa (TV series)

 Gaspard and Lisa is an animated entertainment series aimed at pre-school children.
 The series is based on the books written by Anne Gutman and illustrated by Georg Hallensleben.
 The series was made as a co-production between Chorion and animation company Impossible TV.
+It debuted at the end of 2010 on TF1 in France.
+In the UK, it aired from 1 May 2011 to 13 July 2013 on CITV.

 Overview

 Gaspard and Lisa engage in various adventures and activities.
 Though they try to do good deeds, their behavior sometimes causes disturbance to other people, especially Mr. Huget (pronounced hoo-zhay).
 They say, "Uh-oh, catastrophe!" when they learn that they have created a problem, but "Yes, triumph!" when they fix the problem.

 Characters

 This is a list of the characters in Gaspard and Lisa.
 In order: